Kristina01111000/Drws_site/README.md

 Check for any dates in the four element institute site, switch it to next year Make the header menu items not so far from the logo Make the footer font the same size as the menu font
-On cell phone view make the text less narrow, fix that in the css pretty easily For the GH logo go ⅓  between the space on the 2 icons, closer than the big space Figure out why the buttons are going onto 3 lines so quickly For pop up, right now have the personhood score link, make one , make it look like how i think is should look like
+On cell phone view make the text less narrow, fix that in the css pretty easily, set it to 600 px, remove the padding below that
+For the GH logo go ⅓  between the space on the 2 icons, closer than the big space Figure out why the buttons are going onto 3 lines so quickly For pop up, right now have the personhood score link, make one , make it look like how i think is should look like